Alcudia, Majorca, Balearic Islands

 Fuerteventura is a popular holiday destination and is often a hub of activity.
 If you are wanting to avoid the crowds, then we suggest you head to the more secluded Jandia on the southern coast.
 Jandia offers a beautiful and quieter retreat that is perfect for families.
 Relaxation is the name of the game down on the southern coast and Jandia will allow you to holiday at your own pace, leaving room judgement free siestas.

 Other firm family favourites are the Costa Calma or Caleta de Fuste.
 Caleta de Fuste has beautiful secret coves and coastal walks, as well as a golf course.
-The secluded Morro Jable, not far from Jandia, in the south is great for a beach day out, and the popular area of Corralejo is the right place to begin your holiday on Fuerteventura.
+The secluded Morro Jable, not far from Jandia, is great for a beach day out, and the popular area of Corralejo is the right place to begin your holiday at Fuerteventura.
 On the opposite side of Corralejo is the quieter area of El Cotillo, perched on a rocky cliff with a delightful bay.

 Further south, Nuevo Kwizeen in Caleta de Fuste is a bustling spot for tasty bites and a varied menu as well as good company, and if you’re really looking to treat yourself on your holiday then a grille at the Beach Club Chiringuito La Isla near to Caleta de Fuste is unbeatable.
 Indulging in wine and dining on Fuerteventura is a splendid experience, ask at your all hotel for the local cuisine to engage with the local culture.

-Fuerteventura is an island of opportunity for family holidays – you’ll find everything and more for all the family from sprawling golden sands to explore, swimming and snorkeling off the stunning coastline, and plenty of tasty eating spots to dine out and socialise together.
-Top picks for a family resort include Jandia, with its great beach and nature park; Morro Jable, a very peaceful resort not far from Jandia, and Caleta de Fuste, which offers activites and fantastic hotels.
+Fuerteventura is an island of opportunity for family holidays in 2019 – you’ll find everything and more for all the family from sprawling golden sands to explore, swimming and snorkelling off the stunning coastline, and plenty of tasty eating spots to dine out and socialise together across the many resorts.
+Top picks for family Fuerteventura resorts include Jandia, with its great beach and nature park; Morro Jable, a very peaceful resort not far from Jandia, and Caleta de Fuste, which offers activities and fantastic hotels.

 Fuerteventura boasts a large selection of styles that cater for all budgets and tastes – you can choose from the paradise charm of the Barcelo Castillo Royal Level through to the vast pools and water fun at the Hotel Faro Jandia & Spa.
 Days out are also rich in choice – beaches and water sports will play a huge part in your holiday, and whether you’re into a spot of sailing, scuba diving off of the Corralejo coast, or slides and thrills at the Baku Water Park, Fuerteventura will not disappoint!